rl-institut/multi-vector-simulator/docs/MVS_parameters.rst

 **output_lp_file**: Acceptable values are either True or False.
 Entering True would result in the generation of a file with the linear equation system describing the simulation, ie., with the objective function and all the constraints.
 This lp file enables the user to peer ‘under the hood’ to understand how the program optimizes for the solution.

-**restore_from_oemof_file**: [Developer setting] Allows the developer to check the OEMOF file where the results are stored and edit the simulation parameters in it.
+**restore_from_oemof_file**: [Developer setting] Allows the developer to check the OEMOF file where the results are stored and edit the simulation parameters in it. (not integrated yet!)

 **start_date**: The data and time on which the simulation starts at the first step.
 Acceptable format is YYYY-MM-DD HH:MM:SS.
 E.g.: 2018-01-01 00:00:00